jofas/blog/content/002-first-time-running/index.md

 To make my first run after eight years perfect in its foolishness, I sprinted.
 If you want call me wobbling and staggering slightly faster than before sprinting, that is.
-Moaning and groaning like a rutting stag, wheezing and coughing like a chain smoker, spitting and screaming I crossed the finish line.
+Moaning and groaning like a rutting stag, wheezing and coughing like a chain smoker, spitting and screaming like a psychotic person I crossed the finish line.

 % Describe what happened afterwards (calves, nose, body temperature, runners high)